jss367/jss367.github.io/_posts/2017-02-01-linux-cheat-sheet.md

 ### grep

 `grep` is a great tool.
+The basic usage is grep [flags] [pattern] [filename]

 Here are the flags I use most often:
 ```
 -i ignore case
 -n show line numbers
 -r recursive (search in folders); capitalize to add symlinks
 ```

+Here's a way to find all the files with the word "tensorflow":

+`git grep -irl 'tensorflow' .`

 Let's look at a `grep` command.
 Here's one I find particularly useful: